Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale: The dataset

-The core of our annotation process is a three-stage pipeline, termed the \dataname-Engine.
-It takes a 3D object as input and outputs a set of natural language affordance queries alongside spatially localized 3D affordance heatmap annotations.
+Our data annotation pipeline consists of three stages.
+Given a textured 3D object as input, it outputs a set of natural language affordance queries alongside spatially localized 3D affordance heatmaps.
 The entire process is automated and designed to scale to hundreds of thousands of objects, making it suitable for constructing large-scale datasets.
-The overall annotation process is illustrated in Fig.~\ref{fig:data_pipeline}.
-Our pipeline consists of three main stages:
+The overall annotation process is illustrated in \Figref{fig:data_pipeline}.
+Stage-wise qualitative results are provided in the supplementary material.

-\noindentbold{Stage 1.
-Open-vocabulary affordance query generation} Given multi-view images of an Objaverse object, we employ the Gemma3~\cite{team2025gemma} to produce natural language queries that describe how a human might interact with the object.
-These queries follow a constrained yet expressive format, allowing open-vocabulary interaction descriptions while preserving spatial referentiality.
-To enhance the fidelity of the Gemma3 responses, we apply chain-of-thought (CoT) prompting to instruct it to identify first the object's semantic classes, and then generate affordance queries specific to the identified object type and its functional properties.
-By conditioning on rendered views instead of object class labels~\cite{li2024laso,chu20253d,yu2025seqafford}, our approach leverages the rich knowledge embedded in VLMs to generalize to open-set understanding of affordances.
-This also enables the system to adapt to various intra-class variations (e.g., chairs with and without armrests) while maintaining consistent affordance identification capabilities across diverse object geometries and functional categories.
+\noindentbold{Stage 1: Open-vocabulary affordance query generation} Given multi-view images of a 3D object, we employ a vision-language model, Gemma3~\cite{team2025gemma}, to produce a set of natural language queries (five per object) that describe how a human might interact with the object.
+These queries follow a constrained yet expressive format, allowing open-vocabulary interaction descriptions while maintaining spatial grounding.
+By conditioning on rendered views instead of object class labels~\cite{li2024laso,chu20253d,yu2025seqafford}, our approach leverages the rich knowledge embedded in VLMs to generalize to open-vocabulary understanding of affordances.
+This also enables the system to adapt to various intra-class variations (\eg, chairs with and without armrests) while maintaining consistent affordance identification across diverse object geometries and functional categories.